flaviofukabori/churn-prediction-spark/README.md

 **Technical details*:
 The project mainly uses Spark Dataframe API and Spark ML.
-Some techniques applied includes UDF functions, Window Function, Aggregation, Pipeline, CrossValidator, ParamGridBuilder
+Some techniques applied includes UDF functions, Window Function, Aggregations, Pipeline, CrossValidator, ParamGridBuilder

 ## File Descriptions <a name="files"></a>

 **notebook**

 **Sparkify.ipynb:** File used to run the sample dataset on Udacity environment.

+Link to small dataset in "s3n://udacity-dsnd/sparkify/mini_sparkify_event_data.json" Dataset size: 128 MB
+Total number of rows: 286,500

-**Sparkify-EMR-AWS:** File used to run the full dataset on AWS EMR Cluster.
+**Sparkify-EMR-AWS:** File used to run the full dataset on AWS EMR Cluster, with one 1 master node and 2 workers. m5.xlarge.

-To access full dataset in S3: "s3n://udacity-dsnd/sparkify/sparkify_event_data.json"
+Link to full dataset in S3: "s3n://udacity-dsnd/sparkify/sparkify_event_data.json" Dataset size: 12 GB
+Total number of rows: 26,259,199 (26 million)

 ## Future works